rit-construct-makerspace/access-control-documentation/docs/Reference Guides/Accessing & Using Equipment.md

 ![Image](assets/training%20signing%20in.png)

-## 2. Check if the machine you want is available
+### 2. Check if the machine you want is available

 * If a device is available but not in use, the light on the front will be **YELLOW**.
     * See [User Quick Reference](User Quick Reference.md#determining-acs-state) to determine machine state based on light color.
 * Insert your ID until it stops against the internal stopper
 * The light should immediately start flashing, and then turn **GREEN** if you are approved to use the machine.
     * Any other color, see staff for assistance.

+### 3. Ending Session
 * When you remove your ID, the machine will immediately return to its locked state.
-    * Be careful removing your ID on equipment like mills or sewing machines, where the sudden shutdown may cause issues with your project or lose your settings.
+    * Be careful removing your ID on equipment like mills or sewing machines, where the sudden shutdown may cause issues with your projector lose your settings.
+* **Make sure to clean up after yourself once done!**
+    * Failure to clean up may result in having a hold placed on your account, restricting future equipment access.

 ![Image](assets/training%20acs%20idle.jpg)
 ![Image](assets/training%20acs%20unlocked.jpg)